andrew-welsh626/df2019/README.md

 - We aim to use the self-reported fatigue of players to predict game outcome.

 ## Methods
 To start, we created single linear regression (SLR) models between Fatigue and each other feature.
-From there, we chose one random linear regression model to perform an F-test on each other model.
-We repeated the same F-test procedure with those that had a p-value greater than a siginificance level of α = 0.05 in the first round of F-tests.
-This process left us with five features, which we use in our multiple linear regression (MLR) model to predict Fatigue:
+From there, we used the Analysis of Variance (ANOVA) technique and t-tests with significance levels of α = 0.05 to select features.
+The features with non-significant t-values were taken out.
+F-tests on the deviance residuals before and after a main effect was added helped us eliminate more features (if non-significant, thrown out).
+This process left us with five features, which we used in our multiple linear regression (MLR) model to predict Fatigue:

 `Fatigue per player per game ~ Soreness + Desire + Irritability + SleepHours + SleepQuality`